AforizZ/By-redrawing-the-entered-photo-with-letters-and-punctuation-marks-it-will-give-you-a-s/README.md

 # By-redrawing-the-entered-photo-with-letters-and-punctuation-marks-it-will-give-you-a-s
 It redraws the entered photo with letters and punctuation marks and presents it to you in .txt file.
+The photo in the .txt file belongs to a woman I can't forget since my childhood 😢, Please keep this .txt file for me somewhere on your computer, I would be very happy...